Alfresco/alfresco-ng2-components/docs/content-services/webscript.component.md

 ]]
 ```

-that will render the following table
+This will render the following table:

 ![Custom columns](../docassets/images/datatable.png)

 ### Webscript View JSON example

-This sample demonstrates how to implement a [Webscript component](../content-services/webscript.component.md) that renders the JSON contents that come from a webscript
+This sample demonstrates how to implement a [Webscript component](../content-services/webscript.component.md) that renders the JSON contents that come from a webscript.
-This sample Web Scripts reside in your Alfresco Server.
+This sample webscript resides in your Alfresco Server.
 You can access the folder webscript here:

 `http://localhost:8080/alfresco/service/sample/folder/JSON%EXAMPLE`